 Denver has one of the largest concentrated populations of millennials in the US, representing up to 34% of the people living in some of the downtown neighborhoods.
 This is a more expensive city for millennials with high average rents.
 With a well-paying job, the quality of living more than makes up for the costs.
 You can enjoy lots of parks, climb at the nearby Rocky Mountains, or even ski.

-While Nashville may be known for country music, it has a diverse collection of industries in health care, finance, publishing, and music production.
+While Nashville may be known for country music, it has a diverse collection of industries in health care, compounding pharmacies, finance, publishing, and music production.
 This gives millennials in the city plenty of employment sectors to choose from.
 The vibrant nightlife and sprawling neighborhoods mean millennials can always find something to do, from trying one of the many local breweries or attending city festivals.

 Seattle is a great place for millennials seeking employment in the booming tech industry.
 This city has one of the largest tech sectors in the country, which gives millennials job opportunities to work in the industry for big-name companies, such as Microsoft.
 Although Seattle does have one of the most expensive housing markets in the US, it has accessible public transit around the city.
 The city’s location on Puget Sound and many parks around the city provides plenty of outdoor activities to keep millennials busy.